cabarius/ToyBox/ToyBox/README.txt

 # Detailed Description

-Now with 260+ Cheats, Tweaks and Quality of Life Improvements
+Now with 300+ Cheats, Tweaks and Quality of Life Improvements
-    Tweaks: 89 (or 130 depending on how you count) Level Up & Multiclass: 34
+    Tweaks: 98 (or 139 depending on how you count) Level Up & Multiclass: 34
     Party Editor: 67
-    Search 'n Pick: 75 ways to view, add, remove blueprints plus a fun global teleportation feature Quest Resolution: 1
+    Search 'n Pick: 75 ways to view, add, remove blueprints plus a fun global teleportation feature
+    Crusade: 25
+    Quest Resolution: 1

 Ver 1.3.8